smartdevicelink/sdl_security_ios/README.md

     ```

 ### Dynamic Security Library Framework
-For convenience when debugging, a dynamic framework can be easily built and dropped into a SDL iOS app.
+For convenience when debugging (it's less secure than a static framework, which can more easily be obfuscated), a dynamic framework can be easily built and dropped into a SDL iOS app.

 ### Generating the Dynamic Security Library Framework
 1. In the scheme menu of Xcode, set the active scheme to **SDLSecurity**.